Another officer shot as manhunt for suspect in state of crisis continues in Cockeysville

 The pace of the pursuit changed just before 7 p.m. on Thursday.
 That's when Baltimore County police ordered some residents.
 The search for Linthicum began on Wednesday afternoon after he reportedly injured the first officer.

-Neighbor Nick Buscemi shared videos with WJZ Investigator Mike Hellgren of police searching the area around his home, including a storage shed.
+Neighbor Nick Buscemi shared videos with WJZ Investigator Mike Hellgren of police searching the area around his home earlier in the day, including a storage shed.

 "It's very unsettling," Buscemi said.
 "It doesn't feel like a safe neighborhood, unfortunately."